WantenMN/youtube-fullscreen-enhancer/README.md

 ## Usage

-To use this script, visit the [YouTube Full Screen Video Pause Refiner](https://greasyfork.org/en/scripts/460569) and install it using a user script manager like Tampermonkey.
+To use this script, visit the [YouTube Full Screen Enhancer](https://greasyfork.org/en/scripts/460569) and install it using a user script manager like Tampermonkey.
 Once installed, the script will automatically run whenever you visit YouTube.

 ## Compatibility